noheadx/noheadx.github.io/aboutme/whoami.md

 - Christine Wodtke's "Radical Focus", a real eye-opener for why focus in a startup is important and how to create it
 - Sam Newman's "Building Microservices" which just describes how software should be built using common sense

+This infogrpahic by [Nigel Holmes](http://nigelholmes.com/) is perfect display of how I am trying to structure my thinking as a people's leader
 ![Growth Mindset](/assets/img/growth-mindset.webp)